cpsievert/cpsievert.github.com/slides/markdown/index.md

 All the cool kids use it...
 ========================================================

-* GitHub, StackOverflow, Reddit and many other websites use Markdown syntax.
+* GitHub, StackOverflow, Reddit and many other websites use Markdown.
-* Many popular blogging frameworks utilize Markdown.
+* Many popular blogging frameworks support Markdown.
 * Thanks to the R package __knitr__, it's easy to create __reproducible__ and __dynamic__ web documents!
   * Later we will integrate `R` code with Markdown, but you are not limited to `R` code!
 * Thanks to __slidify__ and RStudio presentations, one can also easily create HTML5 presentations (like this one)!